devarshi002/stress_relife/readme.md

 - Input box for entering text
 - Automatic display of positive messages
-- Star animation for visual effect
+- Special animation for visual effect

 ## How to Use